OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 *When trying to bypass the storage integrity checks*

-1. retrieve the data from the device, as described at the secion for device binding.
+1. Retrieve the data from the device, as described at the secion for device binding.
 2. Alter the data retrieved and then put it back in the storage

 #### Effectiveness Assessment